kaespi/xmasGifts/README.md

 Run the tool in the command line with

 ```
-xmasGifts [-v] <config file>
+xmasGifts [-v] [-r] <config file>
 ```

 with `<config file>` being a configuration.
 Additionally a `-v` increases verbosity level.
-The format of the configuration file is explained in more details in the next section
+The format of the configuration file is explained in more details in the next section.

+The tool has two ways implemented to construct the "gift list":
+* by default it's using a recursive (and systematic) approach which is guaranteed to either find the solution or conclude that it's not possible to construct a valid list with the given constraints
+* if `-r` is used as command line parameter, it's using a purely random approach.
+It just randomly shuffles the participants.
+If the obtained list is valid it ends, otherwise it repeats that until a valid solution is obtained

+The second approach, i.e. using `-r` is a reasonable choice if there exist not too many constraints, i.e. when it's likely to find a valid list with just a few random guesses.
+In all other cases the default option is preferable.

 ### Configuration File